-The costs recovered by each component of the Reference Tariff, and the cost allocations which have been made in determining the charge rates are discussed in sections 2.3 and 2.4 of this Access Arrangement Information.
+The costs recovered by each component of the Reference Tariff, and the cost allocations which have been made in determining the charge rates are discussed in sections 2.3 and 2.4.
 Determination of the Reference Tariff is set out in section 2.5.